-Regarding thesis supervision, Dr. Zamorano Llena has supervised BA and MA theses in literatures in English on a wide range of themes and theoretical perspectives, including postcolonial analyses, as well as feminist, postmodern, and ecocritical readings of classic and contemporary writers.
-She is currently the main supervisor of a PhD thesis on the work of Canadian prairie poet Lorna Crozier.
+Since 1998 she has taught courses in literature in English at undergraduate and graduate levels.
+Regarding thesis supervision, Dr. Zamorano Llena has supervised BA and MA theses in literature in English on a wide range of themes and theoretical perspectives, including postcolonial analyses, as well as feminist, postmodern, transcultural and ecocritical readings of classic and contemporary writers.
+She is currently the main supervisor of a PhD thesis on the work of Canadian poet Lorna Crozier.

-- Crossing the Borders of the Heimat : The Role of Migration Narratives in a Cosmopolitan Re-Vision of the Metaphor of ‘Home’ as Nation in Caryl Phillips’s A Distant Shore, Ingår i: Narratives Crossing Borders, 2019.
+- Crossing the Borders of the Heimat : The Role of Migration Narratives in a Cosmopolitan Re-Vision of the Metaphor of ‘Home’ as Nation in Caryl Phillips’s A Distant Shore, Ingår i: Narratives Crossing Borders, Stockholm University Press, 2020.
 Kapitel av bok. .

 - Looking Very Old Age in the Eye : A Nuanced Approach to the Fourth Age in Contemporary Irish Fiction.
 A Case Study, The Gerontologist, 2019, Vol. 59, No. 5, 956-963.
 Artikel : refereegranskat. .